Feature flag best practices your team should adopt today

 Create a clean-up branch – Creating a clean-up branch reminds team members to delete flags in the future and prevent technical debt.

 Update the feature flag configuration – Over time, your team may learn that a feature flag served an unexpected purpose for its users.
 It’s a good idea to review the settings in these situations and even update them to meet the needs and desires of your users.

 Applying best practices to real-world scenarios

-That said, the biggest issue with the result is that the findings are based on companies that are already using and writing about feature flags and feature toggle-driven development online.
+That said, the biggest issue with the result is that the findings are based on companies that are already using and writing about feature toggle-driven development online.